Bosnia and Herzegovina entry requirements for Spain passport holders

 Proof of departure from Bosnia and Herzegovina

-Immigration officers at Sarajevo Airport ask for a return or onward ticket on arrival.
-Have a printed or digital copy of your flight booking ready — they check this before stamping you in.
+Immigration officers at Sarajevo Airport routinely ask for a return or onward ticket.
+Have a printed or digital copy of your flight booking ready.
+A bus or train ticket to a neighboring Schengen country also works.

 Recommended